chingc/tutorial-uv/README.md

 To verify the installation, run `uv` and you should see a help menu listing available commands.

 > [!NOTE]
-> Upgrade or uninstall uv with homebrew.
+> Use homebrew to upgrade or uninstall uv.

 ## Managing Python Versions